 Date of Birth: 1929

-In May of 1947, Hella boarded a U.S. Marine ship to America.
-She married Heinz Wartski, a fellow Holocaust survivor, and had two children.
-Hella currently resides in Naples, Florida and volunteers with the Holocaust Museum of Southwest Florida to share her story.
+Heinz and his family immigrated to the United States in 1949.
+He married Hella Wartski, a fellow Holocaust survivor, and had two children.
+Heinz currently resides in Naples, Florida and volunteers with the Holocaust Museum of Southwest Florida to share his story.